 Fashion label GCDS launched a digital fashion show for Milan Fashion Week 2020 when COVID-19 restrictions shut down public events.

 An avatar of singer Dua Lipa was in ‘attendance’ at the show, stamping her approval of her favorite label.
 Virtual production was used to create landscapes, models, audiences, and virtual versions of the clothing.

 Want to work in virtual production?
 Get career training and mentorship from industry pros like Deepak!

 If you're looking to learn about virtual production, take a look at CG Spectrum's brand new Realtime 3D & Virtual Production Course.
-Learn worldbuilding, lighting and camera essentials to create your very own film-quality cinematic shot using the Unreal Engine.
+Learn worldbuilding, lighting, and camera essentials to create your very own film-quality cinematic shot using the Unreal Engine.
 You’ll also see how to apply these skills in the real world for job roles on a stage volume, so you can hit the ground running at your first virtual production job!